belbousty/MemDoS-ClusterAnalyzer/README.md

     ./build.sh  [NODE_NUM_CPUS]
 # Run the experiment using structure.json for pods creation
     ./run.sh [DURATION] kind
+    ./run.sh [FILENAME] [DURATION] kind , the file should be without extension and stored in 'test' directory
+# Running all test
+    ./run_all.sh [DURATION] kind
 # make sure the duration is superior than the maximum attack duration
 ```